ishita-mahajan-26/Flight-Weather-Data-Insight/README.md

 - **The database needed to be accessed by 100+ people.**

-<p>Since the data warehouse tool that we are using for the dataset is in redshift, If we need to scale the analytics table for broader audience we need to modify the Redshift cluster so that server handles more requests</p>
+<p>Since the data warehouse tool that we are using for the dataset is in redshift, If we need to scale the analytics table for broader audience we need to scale-up the Redshift cluster so that server handles more requests</p>